angular/angular/aio/content/guide/pipes.md

 Introducing Angular pipes, a way to write display-value transformations that you can declare in your HTML.

-You can run the <live-example></live-example> in Plunker and download the code from there.
+You can run the <live-example></live-example> in Stackblitz and download the code from there.

 ## Using pipes